JoshiBalkrishna/Chat-with-PDF-Application/README.md

 # Chat-with-PDF-Application

-A Streamlit-based app to chat with and query PDF documents using LangChain and vector retrieval.
+This is a Streamlit-based app that allows users to upload PDF files and interact with their content using natural language.
+The app leverages LangChain, HuggingFace Embeddings, and Groq for intelligent question answering and document retrieval.
 ## Features

 - **Upload PDFs**: Add multiple PDF files for content extraction.